 When you put together your travel capsule wardrobe, select clothing in solid colours that you can easily mix and match to create different outfits.

 Avoid patterned clothing like plaid, flowers or anything like a pattern or a distinct graphic.
 It will look like you are always wearing the same thing in all your photos.
-But with solid colours, yes, you are always wearing the same thing, but it is less obvious.
+But with solid colours, it doesn’t look as obvious.

 6. Packing tips for digital nomads